eclipsesrl/udesly-docs/docs/shopify-sections.md

 ---
 ## Sections

-Sections are blocks that can be added in Shopify to enable options: they are customizable blocks of content that determine the layout of different pages on your online store.
-Each type of page has its own sections.
-For example, the product page section determines the layout of each product page on your online store.
+Sections are customizable blocks of content that can be added in Shopify.
+In each section you can add Options to customize the Section content or style.

 To create a section in Webflow, take a DIV BLOCK item and add attribute: